banzaicloud/koperator-docs/docs/install-kafka-operator.md

 - A Kubernetes cluster (minimum 6 vCPU and 10 GB RAM).
 Red Hat OpenShift is also supported in {{< kafka-operator >}} version 0.24 and newer, but note that it needs some permissions for certain components to function.

-> We believe in the `separation of concerns` principle, thus the {{< kafka-operator >}} does not install nor manage Zookeeper or cert-manager.
-If you would like to have a fully automated and managed experience of Apache Kafka on Kubernetes, try [Banzai Cloud Supertubes](/products/supertubes/).
+> We believe in the `separation of concerns` principle, thus the {{< kafka-operator >}} does not install nor manage Apache ZooKeeper or cert-manager.
+If you would like to have a fully automated and managed experience of Apache Kafka on Kubernetes, try [Cisco Streaming Data Manager](https://calisti.app).

 ## Install {{< kafka-operator >}} and all requirements using Supertubes